Master Plant Dietas at

 What is a Master Plant Dieta?

-Master Plant Dietas are a revered tradition among the Shipibo-Conibo and other indigenous tribes in the Amazon jungle of Peru.
-This profound practice involves connecting with a specific plant or tree through a period of ritual and dietary discipline, aligning with the plant’s consciousness and spirit to facilitate mental, physical, and spiritual purification.
+Master Plant Dietas are a revered tradition among the Shipibo-Konibo and other Indigenous tribes of the Peruvian Amazon.
+This practice involves entering into a direct relationship with a specific plant or tree through ritual, isolation, and dietary discipline.
+The intention is to align with the plant’s consciousness and spirit, allowing it to guide a process of purification on mental, physical, emotional, and spiritual levels.

 The Dieta Process